 MS. p.
 19; Letter p.
 19:

-Quotation.
-I change the order of the sentences so that the section will not end with a quotation.
+Quotation - I changed the order of the sentences so that the section will not end with a quotation.

-Muller-Lyer Illusion.
-Perhaps the difference in measurements is where one should place the ruler.
-Below is the way I think one should measure objectively the lines.
-As you may see, the length of A = the length of B. Below this, there is a description of how one creates the ML-illusion.
+Muller-Lyer Illusion - Perhaps the difference in measurements is where one should place the ruler.
+The depiction below is the way I think one should objectively measure the lines.
+As you can see, the length of A = the length of B. Below this visual depiction, there is a description of how one creates the ML-illusion.
 First, one divides the line into two equal parts.
-Second, one adds the angles to the line in the appropriate places.
-Hence, objectively the lines are equal but not subjectively.
+Second, one adds the arrows to the line in the appropriate places.
+These two steps lead to two lines that are objectively equal in length, but do not appear to be equal subjectively.

 A B